magma1447/cloudflared/README.md

 ## Overview

-This container helps you run cloudflared tunnels while keeping sensitive credentials out of your codebase.
+This container helps you run locally created cloudflared tunnels while keeping sensitive credentials out of your codebase.
 It generates the required `credentials.json` file at runtime using environment variables.

+The official docker image only allows to pass `TUNNEL_TOKEN`, which is used by managed tunnels created in the web-ui.
+I didn't appreciate having to manage the ingress configuration in Cloudflare's web-ui since I believe it belongs in git together with the docker compose project.
+This is a solution I can appreciate.

 ## Usage